-Asia Argento denies sexual relationship with accuser
+Argento denies sexual assault, says Bourdain made payment

-NEW YORK (AP) — The Italian actress and filmmaker Asia Argento says she never had a sexual relationship with the young actor whom she paid $380,000 after he accused her of sexual assault.
+NEW YORK (AP) — Two days after a report detailed an accusation of sexual assault against #MeToo activist Asia Argento, the Italian actress and filmmaker said she never had a sexual relationship with the young actor whom she agreed to pay $380,000 in a settlement.

-In a statement Tuesday, Argento said reports were “absolutely false” and that she was linked “in friendship only” to Jimmy Bennett, a now 22-year-old Los Angeles actor who filed a legal notice of intent to sue Argento.
-As detailed in a New York Times story published Sunday, Bennett claimed Argento sexually assaulted him when he was 17.
+Argento, who has alleged that film producer Harvey Weinstein raped her, said in a statement Tuesday that she was linked “in friendship only” to Jimmy Bennett, a now 22-year-old Los Angeles actor who filed a legal notice of intent to sue Argento.
+As detailed in a New York Times story published Sunday, Bennett claimed Argento, then 37, sexually assaulted him when he was 17 in a California hotel room in 2013.
+As a child actor, Bennett played Argento’s son in the 2004 film “The Heart Is Deceitful Above All Things”

-Argento said the $380,000 payment was made by her late boyfriend Anthony Bourdain, the television star chef.
-Argento said Bourdain “personally undertook to help Bennett economically” under the condition that he not contact Argento again.
+Argento said Tuesday that the $380,000 payment was undertaken by her late boyfriend Anthony Bourdain, the television star chef.

+“Bennett knew my boyfriend, Anthony Bourdain, was a man of great perceived wealth and had his own reputation as a beloved public figure to protect,” said Argento.
+“Anthony personally undertook to help Bennett economically, upon the condition that we would no longer suffer any further intrusions in our life.”

 Most Read Nation & World Stories